doxel/doxel-loopback/README.md

 ## Included Software and Libraries

-This program includes works distributed under the terms of another license(s) and other copyright notice(s).
+This program includes works distributed under the terms of other licenses and other copyright notices.

 Read the [COPYRIGHT.md](https://github.com/doxel/doxel-loopback/blob/master/COPYRIGHT.md).